 Here you’ll find a printable gratitude journal for kids.
-Monica recommends using it daily for a month, but we have decided it’s better to write and draw when we feel like doing so.
+You can use it daily for a month, but we think it’s better to write and draw when we feel like doing so.

 If you are struggling to find things you are thankful for, remember any bad times you have gone through and how you got over it.

 This exercise will help you realize how many things you have overcome and will give you many reasons to be grateful.

 Gratitude Jars are super popular around Thanksgiving, but there is no reason not to show how thankful we are for what we have throughout the year.